samrushing/shrike/README.rst

 Shrike
 ======

-Shrike implements cooperative threading for CPython.
-It uses techniques similar to POSIX's deprecated ucontext(3) routines.
+Shrike implements cooperative threading for Python_.
+It uses techniques similar to POSIX's deprecated ucontext_(3) routines.
+[That means it uses a bit of assembly magic to swap between two CPU contexts].

 Design
 ------